Skip to Content

 *with a trim kit

 Install a pull-out shelf for easy access.
-A pull-out shelf will easily slide off the microwave when needed and is slid back in when not needed.
+A pull-out shelf will easily slide out the appliance when needed and slid back when not needed.

 Consider a warming drawer.
-A warming drawer can be installed beneath the microwave to keep the food warm.
-The warming drawer comes in a variety of designs, and the temperature can be adjusted.
-Though this can be an additional cost but a great investment, especially when receiving a lot of guests.
+A warming drawer can be installed beneath the device to keep the food warm.
+The warming drawer comes in various designs, and the temperature can be adjusted.
+Though this can be an additional cost, it is a great investment, especially when receiving a lot of guests.

 Use a power board for ease of use and safety.
-Also known as a power strip or extension block, this is a device that has multiple power outlets allowing multiple electrical devices to be plugged into one area.
+Also known as a power strip or extension block, this device has multiple power outlets, allowing multiple electrical devices to be plugged into one area.

 The power board has a long cord with several outlets placed along it.
 Typically, the power board will have a built-in surge protector that helps protect electronic devices, especially a microwave oven, as the appliance can easily be damaged with fluctuating voltages.